Did you know that there’s a muscle in your body that, when it’s too tight, undertrained or locked up, can inhibit fat loss?

 Fat loss inhibition and bulging belly syndrome are not the only issues caused by tight hip flexors.
 They can also cause other nasty issues such as back pain, nagging joint pain, bad posture, trouble sleeping, sluggishness, digestive problems, weakened immune system, and circulatory issues.

 Now, how do you know if you have tight hip flexors?
 Well, there are 5 simple ways to know if you have tight hip flexors.
-We’ll send them in tomorrow’s email.
-But, if you don’t have the patience to wait, click here to learn about them.
+Just click on the link below to learn about them.